What are 401(k) Contribution Limits?

 Effect of 401(k) Contribution Limits on Income Tax

-Contributions to the 401 retirement plan are deducted from the gross income before taxation.
-It means that the payroll deferrals to the 401(k) account are not taxed until after retirement.
-The tax will be applied when employees withdraw their earnings after retirement, and they are likely in a lower tax bracket than they were during employment.
+Contributions to the 401 retirement plan are deducted from gross income before taxation.
+This means that the payroll deferrals to the 401(k) account are not taxed until after retirement.
+The tax will be applied when employees withdraw their earnings after retirement, when they are likely in a lower tax bracket than they were during employment.

 However, the contribution limits prevent high-salaried employees and employers from minimizing their tax burden by contributing a large proportion of their earnings to the 401(k) retirement plan.

 Limitations of 401(k) Contributions